in the most

 Wessel de Graaf has an interest not only in sustainability projects, but also their social implications and impact.
 Hitchhiking from the Netherlands to China within 6 months broadened his enthusiasm and interest in other cultures even more.
-After a brief theoretical introduction to the Maldives via his studies, he decided to continue his involvement with the Maldives.
+After being introduced to RIF through his studies, he decided to continue his involvement with the Maldives.

 Quinten coincidentally came into contact with the Resilient Island Foundation.
-Quickly giving a pitch how he could contribute to the project, showing his assertive attitude, he became part of the team.
+By giving a brief pitch how he could contribute to the project, it showed his assertive attitude and he became part of the team.
 His expertise lies in IT and website building.

 Sustainable Development Consultant